Grades and Reports

 An “I” is assigned where course work is not complete because of circumstances beyond the control of the student.
 The student has up to 90 days to complete the course work and remove the “I”; otherwise an “F” will be automatically assigned by the Registrar’s Office.

 @W - This grade represents an administrative withdrawal from a course.
-It would be assigned to any student listed on the official class roll who has never attended a class session.
+It would be assigned to any student listed on the official class roll who has never attended or participated in an online class.

 @F - This grade represents an administrative failure of a course.
 It could be assigned by either the professor or the registrar’s office to any student who ceases to attend class or who otherwise exceeds to permissible number of absences in a course.
 This grade would be treated the same as the basic “F”; it would count against the student’s grade-point average and would be repeatable under the same provisions as outlined in the university catalog.

-The last date for withdrawing from an individual course will be a date not to exceed 75% of the course (including summer school).
+The last date for withdrawing from an individual course will be a date not to exceed 75% of the course (including summer school and Minimesters).
 After this time the only courses which will be dropped are those which a student drops when withdrawing from the University.

 Once a grade has been submitted to the Registrar, it will not be changed except in the event of a clerical error or an error in calculation, or as a result of the appeal process.